 Messrs.
-Edwards, Ewing and Waitman serve on our audit committee, and the board has determined that Mr. Ewing qualifies as an audit committee financial expert as defined by the SEC.
-The audit committee met five times during 2006.
+Edwards, Ewing and Waitman serve on our audit committee, and the Board has determined that Mr. Ewing qualifies as an audit committee financial expert as defined by the SEC.
+If elected, it is anticipated that Mr. Burns will be appointed to the audit committee to replace Mr. Waitman, who will not be standing for re-election as a Class II director at the Annual Meeting.
+The audit committee met eight times during 2007.

 Compensation Committee.
 The compensation committee is comprised entirely of independent directors who meet the independence requirements of Nasdaq.
-In accordance with the compensation committee charter, the members are "outside directors" as defined in Section 162(m) of the Code and "non-employee directors" within the meaning of Section 16 of the Exchange Act.
+In accordance with the compensation committee charter, the members are "outside directors" as defined in Section 162(m) of the Internal Revenue Code of 1986, as amended, and "non-employee directors" within the meaning of Section 16 of the Exchange Act.
 The responsibilities of the compensation committee include:

-- reviewing our Manager's performance of its obligations under the management services agreement; - reviewing the remuneration of our Manager and approving the remuneration paid to our Manager for the compensation of our chief executive officer; - determining the compensation of our independent directors; - granting rights to indemnification and reimbursement of expenses to the Manager and any seconded individuals; and - making recommendations to the board regarding equity-based and incentive compensation plans, policies and programs.
+- reviewing our Manager's performance of its obligations under the Management Services Agreement; - reviewing the remuneration of our Manager and approving the remuneration paid to our Manager for the compensation of our chief executive officer; - determining the compensation of our independent directors; - granting rights to indemnification and reimbursement of expenses to the Manager and any seconded individuals; and - making recommendations to the Board regarding equity-based and incentive compensation plans, policies and programs.